greghughespdx/dell-poweredge-fan-control/README.md

 # dell-ipmi-fan-control

-Smart IPMI fan control for **Dell PowerEdge** servers.
+Smart IPMI fan control for **Dell PowerEdge** servers (see generations supported, below).
 Drives chassis fans from inlet and CPU temperatures with optional **drive-temperature awareness**, plus hysteresis, smooth ramping, safety overrides, and a systemd watchdog.

-It exists because the stock BMC fan policy on these servers tends to be either loud (aggressive default curve) or, with third-party PCIe cards installed, stuck at high RPM.
-This gives you a quiet, sensible curve while still protecting the hardware - and unlike most fan-control scripts, it can factor in **disk temperatures**, which are the real heat source in a storage box on a hot day.
+**Why use it?** Because the stock BMC fan policy on these servers tends to be either loud (aggressive default curve) or, when third-party PCIe cards are installed, stuck at high RPM.
+This control gives you a quiet, sensible curve while still protecting the hardware - and unlike most fan-control scripts, it can factor in **disk temperatures**, which are a real heat source in a storage box on a hot day.

 ## Supported hardware

-- **Tested on a Dell PowerEdge R730XD.** Expected to work on many Dell PowerEdge 12th/13th generation systems (R620/R720/R730/R630-class) that accept the **undocumented** Dell OEM IPMI raw fan command (`0x30 0x30 ...`) via a local BMC at `/dev/ipmi0`.
-This command is community-known, not an officially supported Dell interface, and **some newer iDRAC firmware revisions reject it** (reported on 14G with iDRAC 3.34+).
+- **Built and tested on a Dell PowerEdge R730XD.** Expected to work on many Dell PowerEdge 12th/13th generation systems (R620/R720/R730/R630-class) that accept the **undocumented** Dell OEM IPMI raw fan command (`0x30 0x30 ...`) via a local BMC at `/dev/ipmi0`.
+This command is community-known, but is not an officially supported Dell interface, and **some newer iDRAC firmware revisions reject it** (reported on 14G with iDRAC 3.34+).
 Verify on your exact model and iDRAC firmware before enabling.
+If you find it works on other server models, please drop a comment.
 - Linux host with `ipmitool`.
 Drive-temperature support additionally needs `smartmontools` (`smartctl`) and `lsblk`.